Air Satellite

 Air Satellite was an airline based in Baie-Comeau, Quebec, Canada.
 It operated scheduled, charter passenger and cargo services, as well as supplying aviation fuel, ground services and aircraft maintenance and repair.
 Its main base was Baie-Comeau Airport, with hubs at Rimouski Airport, Sept-Îles Airport, Havre Saint-Pierre Airport and Quebec Airport.

 History

 The airline was established in 1968 and started operations in May 1968.
 It was founded by Jean Fournier and Real Poulin as a flying school.
 The acquisition of other related companies led to the launch into passenger and cargo transport services.
+In 1989 Air Satellite acquired Air-Aviation stock of Rimouski.

 Air Satellite sustained a fatal accident on December 7, 1998, when its aircraft, a Britten-Norman BN2A Islander, fell into the St. Lawrence River one mile from the Baie-Comeau Airport, killing 7 and injuring 3 more.
 The crash was one cause for the airline's diminished success, which eventually led to its sale in 2007 to Exact Air.